 On March 1, 2019 I was interviewed by Aryel Cianflone for Season 3 of her terrific podcast series Mixed Methods.
 The following is an approximation of our conversation that day.
-Stay tuned for the actual podcast, which should be available this Spring.
+The audio version of the actual interview can be found here.

 MM: Will you briefly introduce yourself?

 LW: Yes, and thank you for asking!
 An ongoing challenge of mine is figuring out how to succinctly describe “what I do”.
 Here’s one version:

 I am a facilitator, mediator, consultant, and coach for creative professionals (and others).
 In all of these roles, I help people design and lead better conversations.

 When you really think about it, the creative process is a series of “mediated conversations”.
 There’s something in the middle - initially it might be divergent ideas, but ultimately there’s a concept or a prototype that’s the focus of attention or discussion.

 Even with individual coaching there’s a dialogue - which often starts with the stories we tell ourselves about how we view the world.

 MM: You are wearing a lot of hats, today I want to focus on your role as a career coach.
 How did you get into that?

 LW: This could be a very long story - but I’ll try to tell you the short version.